ISO 26262 Functional Safety

 Our main goal is to assist our customers and ensure that the achieved functionalities are not harmful to the vehicle’s passengers and drivers.

 In general, the safety development plan is divided into two parts:

-As the responsible Tier-1, we ensure that the Concept Phase is addressed in a System Level, where all domains (SW – HW – MEC) are evaluated.
-The finalization of the Concept Phase is a pre-requisite for the beginning of the Development Phase.
+As the responsible Tier1, we ensure that the Concept Phase is addressed on the system level, where all domains (SW – HW – MEC) are evaluated.
+The finalization of the Concept Phase is a prerequisite for the beginning of the Development Phase.

-The amount and name of respective work products based on the ASIL criteria related to the Concept Phase and Development Phase are enumerated in the ISO 26262 and high-lightened in the DIA documentation.
+The amount of work products based on the ASIL criteria related to the Concept Phase and Development Phase are enumerated in the ISO 26262 and high-lightened in the DIA documentation.

-For instance, for the Software Safety Requirements Specification, L4B-Automotive’s Requirements Experts ensure that the specification is fully compliant to the safety process.
-Additionally, our Experts ensure that those are followed throughout the Development Life-Cycle – System & Software Design, Guidelines for Implementation and Design.
+In the Software Safety Requirements Specification, L4B-Automotive’s Requirements Experts ensure that the specification is fully compliant with the safety process.
+Additionally, our experts ensure that those are followed throughout the development lifecycle System and Software Design, Guidelines for Implementation and Design.

 L4B is able to deploy a variety of verification methodologies.
-The verification team has as input the project scope and requirements, such as Code-Walkthroughs, Inspections, Formal verification, and the Static Code Analysis.
+The verification team has input into the project scope and requirements, such as code-walkthroughs, inspections, formal verification, and Static Code Analysis.

 Safety qualified testers undertake the requirements-based testing.
 This may be performed in multiple ways, which includes Error-guessing, Interface test-cases, fault injection tests, resource usage tests – thus ensuring the necessary structural and functional coverage.

-Safety in the automotive industry represents the lifeguard that makes sure that all systems work together in the vehicle to keep driver and passengers safe, under certain & common damage circumstances (e.g., impact at 50Km/h).
+Safety in the automotive industry represents the lifeguard that makes sure all systems work together in the vehicle to keep driver and passengers safe, under certain and common damage circumstances (e.g., impact at 50Km/h).